-- Fertilize warm season grasses using Original Slow Release Fertilizer 18-6-12 (20 lbs covers 5,000 sq. feet) or Big Mont’s Nitro Green 31-0-0.
+- Fertilize warm season grasses using one of Marcum Nursery’s exclusive fertilizers made in Oklahoma: Kelly Ray’s Fast Growing Fertilizer 46-0-0, BR’s Lawn Tonic 28-6-12, Original Slow Release Fertilizer 18-6-12 or Big Mont’s Nitro Green 31-0-0.

 - Meet water requirements of turf.

 - The hotter and dryer it gets, the larger the spider mite populations become.
 Spray plant foliage with Hi-Yield 55% Malathion, Natural Guard by ferti-lome Insecticidal Soap Concentrate or Natural Guard by ferti-lome Spinosad.

 - Look carefully for bagworms.
 These are tiny brown bags barely visible to the eye.
 If found, easier to treat at now than later.
 Apply Hi-Yield 55% Malathion, Natural Guard by ferti-lome Spinosad, or Natural Guard by ferti-lome Caterpillar Spray with BT.

 - For preventative white grub treatments, apply Hi-Yield Grub Free Zone II in late June to mid-July.

 - Expect some leaf fall, a normal reaction to drought.

 - Revitalize your trees and shrubs with ferti-lome’s Fish Emulsion.

 - Don’t forget to mulch!
 Marcum’s has many choices of premium mulches to choose from.